sushantvema/sushantvema.github.io/content/_index.md

 I believe in "plaintext everything", but sometimes it's nice to see the plain things nicely.
 I'm grateful to the [gh/jackyzh0/quartz](https://github.com/jackyzha0/quartz) project for providing me such a beautiful medium for expression.

 Hi!
 My name is Sushant.
 I don't know what to put here that will truly represent who I *think* I am.
 But I am sure that this introduction area will reach some sort of steady state in the future.

+It'll take a while for my to properly index my landing page, but there are many many notes I'm working on scattered throughout the ocean.
+I encourage you all to liberally use the Search function.
+The hotkey is `Command + K`.
+Additionally, most, if not all, of the notes I've currently published are [tagged and indexed here](https://sushantvema.github.io/tags/).

 ```bash
 ls ~/my_brain | grep "real knowledge"